The Protective Mechanism

-Three distinctive bodies of law which provides for protection of fictional characters are copyright, trademark law and unfair competition.
+Three distinctive bodies of law which provide for the protection of fictional characters are Copyright , Trademark law and unfair competition.
 Copyright protection provides authors with a legal mechanism to control the use and exploitation of the characters they create.
-It allows authors to reap the benefits of their creative labor, influence the development of their characters in subsequent works, and inhibit others from misappropriating their intellectual property—the fictional characters themselves.
+It allows authors to reap the benefits of their creative labour, influence the development of their characters in subsequent works, and inhibit others from misappropriating their intellectual property—the fictional characters themselves.

 Fictional Characters vs Graphic Characters

 Fictional characters face friction in getting protection under copyright law when they take 'life of their own', that is to say, they exist independent of the original story/work.
 Fictional characters have the same basic characteristics as graphic characters in that they portray the uniqueness of a particular character; the character has a name, physical appearance and attitude or character traits.
 The primary difference between the fictional and graphic character is that the physical appearance and characterization of the fictional character resides in the imagination of the reader and is continually being developed in the reader's mind by the author's description of the character as the story unfolds.
 This is in contrast to the graphic character where the physical appearance and characterization are visually apparent for the reader.

 Fictional Characters have seen inconsistencies in being granted protection under the copyright law, this is primarily because the similarities between fictional characters are frequently less concrete than those for graphics characters.
 Usually, fictional characters are not represented by a singular physical image but instead are merely representations that appear in the reader's imagination and therefore different fictional characters are only abstractions that cannot easily be compared.